-Perhaps the most significant factor that shapes the cost of your premium is the make and model of your car.
+Perhaps the most significant factor car insurance companies examine that shapes the cost of your premium is the make and model of your car.

 Generally, Mercedes insurance is quite expensive, as the costs associated with repairing or replacing parts on such a high-end, luxury vehicle are higher than average.

 Regardless of the insurance provider that you gather quotes from, there are many different features of your car that affect the overall price of any insurance quotes you receive.

 To calculate the cost of your Mercedes insurance, you need to understand how auto insurance companies think about risk and how it relates to the vehicle you drive.